 systems and software engineering, with a special interest in formal

-methods for concurrent and distributed systems.
+methods for safety and security of distributed systems.

 Current research interests:

 - formal verification of cryptographic protocols and security-critical software

 - model-driven development and automated generation of safe/secure code from formal protocol descriptions

 - formal assurance of network policies in SDN/NFV-based networks